Buying A Reconditioned Piano: Top 5 Tips To Look Out For

 Should I Buy A Reconditioned Piano?

-The short answer - There are some fantastic reconditioned pianos out there and if you’re buying from a reputable dealer or a trusted restorer, a reconditioned piano can be a fantastic way to get a high quality instrument at a reasonable price.
-That being said, approach reconditioned pianos with the same (if not more) caution that you’d take when buying a second hand piano from someone you don’t know.
-We’d highly recommend asking for: The name of the restorer, what work was done, when was it done and a full service history of the instrument.
+The short answer - yes!
+There are some fantastic secondhand and reconditioned pianos out there.
+If you’re buying from a reputable dealer or a trusted restorer, a reconditioned piano can be a fantastic way to get a high quality instrument at a reasonable price plus you're contributing to the circular economy.
+That being said, approach reconditioned pianos with the same (if not more) caution that you’d take when buying a secondhand piano from someone you don’t know unless buying from a dealer who is offering a comprehensive warranty.
+We’d highly recommend asking for: what work was done, when was it done, and if possible a full service history of the instrument.

 If none of the above can be provided or shown, then chances are, you’re barking up the wrong tree and it’s a pretty big red flag to avoid!